scovetta/Telepathy/doc/deployment.md

 ### Log on the VM

 Log on the VM which is created in Telepathy cluster using remote desktop connection.
-The public IP address can be find in Azure poratl, the username and password are the credentials that are filled in ARM template.
+The public IP address can be find in Azure portal, the username and password are the credentials that are filled in ARM template.

 ![VM-public IP address](telepathy_deployment.media/VM-publicIP.png)